 The rest of the night is characterised by Jagerbombs, sprinkler-related dance moves and aggressive bravado on the smoking terrace.
-A night at Clubba wouldn’t be complete unless you got into a blue with some other cunt and challenged them to a biffo outside of Fresh Provisions.
+A night at Clubba wouldn’t be complete unless you got into a blue with some other private school student and challenged them to a biffo outside of Fresh Provisions.

 Some Hale rugby players go off to tangle with some Guildford water polo boys.
 The rivalries remain perfectly intact even 2 years after school has finished.
 By all accounts, there was no winner, just a massive loss for the reputation of the PSA system.

 Johnny drunkenly buys a girl he goes to Uni with a Whopper with cheese, despite her constant protests.
 She is a vegetarian, but more importantly, she finds Johnny to be a repulsive, over-entitled walking trust-fund.
 Johnny’s years of PSA elitism has failed to arm him with the ability to lose gracefully.

 He launches the Whopper at a table of Trinity boys, “you could use the free food you povocunts”.
 It’s an all-out war, but truth be told, the Trinity boys can’t afford to throw their food, so they resort to fisticuffs.